Academics

 The M.S. degree can help you assume positions of greater responsibility in the field of nutrition.
 Careers in nutrition include positions as clinical nutritionists, nutrition educators, administrators of programs that provide nutrition services in commercial or institutional settings, nutritionists in community-based or private practice settings, and researchers or interpreters of research in academia, government, industry, medical institutions, or mass media.

-The program information listed here reflects the approved curriculum for the 2023-2024 academic year per the Brooklyn College Bulletin.
+The program information listed here reflects the approved curriculum for the 2024–25 academic year per the Brooklyn College Bulletin.
 Bulletins from past academic years can be found here.

-The master of science degree in nutrition provides advanced-level study of nutritional science and clinical nutrition.
+The Master of Science degree in nutrition provides advanced-level study of nutritional science and clinical nutrition.
 The program addresses the academic interests of individuals who wish to become nutrition educators, administrators of programs that provide nutritional services, nutritionists in community centers or private practice, researchers, or interpreters of research for the public.

 The M.S. program by itself does not lead to the credentials of Registered Dietitian Nutritionist (RDN) or New York State Certified Dietitian/Nutritionist (CDN).
 Students interested in obtaining these credentials may use a number of the courses in the M.S. program, as well as the courses that are prerequisites to the program, toward meeting the requirements of an ACEND (Accreditation Council for Education in Nutrition and Dietetics) accredited Didactic Program in Dietetics (DPD).
 Admission to the Brooklyn College, graduate level Dietetic Internship is by separate application and is not guaranteed by acceptance to the M.S. program.

 Applicants must offer undergraduate or graduate courses in general biology, physiology, general chemistry, organic chemistry, nutrition, biochemistry or nutritional chemistry, statistics, and medical nutrition therapy.
-General matriculation and admission requirements of Graduate Studies are in the section “Admission.”
+General matriculation and admission requirements of graduate studies are in the section “Admission.”

-Thirty-six credits are required for the degree.
+Thirty-three credits are required for the degree.
 Students must complete the following required core courses:

 A minimum of 18 additional credits is required.
-Students may choose among the following courses: Health and Nutrition Sciences 7120X or 7244X, 7183X, 7200X, 7201X, 7212X, 7221X, 7231X, 7232X, 7233X, 7234X, 7240X, 7243X, 7250X, 7935X, 7999X.
-Students who choose a thesis as the exit requirement must complete Health and Nutrition Sciences 7935X and 7999X as elective courses (6 elective credits).
-Only students accepted to the Dietetic Internship may use HNSC 7200X and 7201X as elective courses.
+Students may choose among the following courses: Health and Nutrition Sciences 7120X or 7244X, 7183X, 7200X, 7201X, 7212X, 7213X or or 7230X, 7221X, 7231X, 7232X, 7233X, 7234X, 7240X, 7243X, 7250X, 7935X, 7999X.

-Students in the MS in Nutrition program interested in applying to the Dietetic Internship (DI) accredited by ACEND must have completed 30 credits, including all required courses and Heath and Nutrition Sciences 7240X prior to the start of the internship.
+Students in the M.S. in Nutrition program interested in applying to the Dietetic Internship (DI) accredited by ACEND must have completed 21 credits, including all required courses and Heath and Nutrition Sciences 7240X prior to the start of the internship.
+Dietetic Interns must register for the following courses: Health and Nutrition Sciences 7200X, 7201X, 7202X, and 7203X.
+HNSC 7202X and 7203X will not be applied as electives towards M.S. in Nutrition degree requirements.

 Separate applications must be made to the DI and to the M.S. program in nutrition.
 Students must pass a comprehensive examination or submit a thesis acceptable to the department.
 Students who choose to write a thesis must complete Health and Nutrition Sciences 7935X and 7999X.
 Information about the requirements for the comprehensive examination and thesis is in the section “Academic Regulations and Procedures.”